bbitmaster/disk-verify/README.md

 dd if=/dev/sdX bs=1M status=progress | od -A x -t x1z | grep -v "0000 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00"
 ```

-## Performance Tips

-1. Use larger block sizes (32M-128M) for better performance on modern systems
-2. For NVMe drives, consider using block sizes up to 256M
-3. Monitor system memory usage and adjust block size if needed
-4. Run `sync` after writing to ensure all data is committed to disk

 ## Safety Warning

 ⚠️ **This tool will overwrite all data on the target device.
 Double-check the device path before running!**